chinapedia/wikipedia.abstract.en/Page/Lens_(optics).md

 Lens}}

-BiconvexLens.jpg Lens_and_wavefronts.gif

 A LENS is a transmissive optical device that focuses or disperses a light beam by means of refraction.
 A simple lens consists of a single piece of transparent material, while a compound lens consists of several simple lenses (_elements_), usually arranged along a common axis.
 Lenses are made from materials such as glass or plastic, and are ground and polished or molded to a desired shape.
 A lens can focus light to form an image, unlike a prism, which refracts light without focusing.
 Devices that similarly focus or disperse waves and radiation other than visible light are also called lenses, such as microwave lenses, electron lenses, acoustic lenses, or explosive lenses.

 History

-Optics_from_Roger_Bacon's_De_multiplicatone_specierum.jpg, 13th century]] The word _lens_ comes from '' lēns '', the Latin name of the lentil, because a double-convex lens is lentil-shaped.
+, 13th century]] The word _lens_ comes from '' lēns '', the Latin name of the lentil, because a double-convex lens is lentil-shaped.
 The lentil plant also gives its name to a geometric figure.The variant spelling _lense_ is sometimes seen.
 While it is listed as an alternative spelling in some dictionaries, most mainstream dictionaries do not list it as acceptable.

 -   Reports "lense" as listed in some dictionaries, but not generally considered acceptable.